DavidHe1127/Mr.He_HandBook/DevOps/System/systemd.md

 #### Path

 Watch for changes to files or paths and trigger specified actions when changes being detected.
 It's paired with a `.service` file with the same name.
+Sometimes, you might want to start up the service only a prerequisite config file does exist.
+This is a good user case for Path file.

 ```shell
 # foo.path